sanger-pathogens/Roary/README.md

 ```

 ## Ancient systems and versions of perl
 The code will not work with perl 5.8 or below (pre-modern perl).
+We no longer test against 5.10 (released 2007).
 If your running a very old verison of Linux, your also in trouble.

 #Versions of software we test against
-* Perl 5.10, 5.14, 5.16, 5.18, 5.20
+* Perl 5.14, 5.16, 5.20, 5.24
 * cdhit 4.6.1
 * ncbi blast+ 2.2.30
 * mcl 14-137